Trivivium/devops-2k20/report/REPORT.md

 ### Containerization
-To run the application and the database instance required by the application we decided on the use of Docker.
+To run the application and the database instance required by the application we decided on the use of [Docker][container-1].
 This choice rested primarily on it being presented in the course, but a more important fact was that all group members had interest in using the technology, and a good introduction to the fundamentals around containers, which has broad applicability in other technologies such as Kubernetes.

 In a professional context it might have been a better choice to use some